 It is essentially a spin on the card game War, Each player has a set of identical cards and you play one each face down, reveal and the higher number takes the ‘win’ 4 wins gives you the game.

-Of course each cards has an ability, Love Letter style, to mix things up a bit.
+Of course each card has an ability, Love Letter style, to mix things up a bit.

 A tile laying, city building game where you are building routes for power and water to move cubes.

-A fantastic area control game based in the Tempest world created by AEG.
+A fantastic area control game based on the Tempest world created by AEG.
 This is the storyline sequel to Love Letter.

 You wrestle control of these cards and control of the members of the court (to score points) and Event cards add ‘Neutral’ cubes filling up the board quickly.